WhoIsJack/DySTrack/docs/source/usage/postprocessing.rst

 1. **Deconvolution of mainscan images**

    If required/desired, deconvolve your data using the relevant software (e.g.
-   AiryScan Processing for Zeiss, or NIS Deconvolution, or any other tool you usually use).
-Use batch mode to process all the individual time points as A single batch.
+   AiryScan Processing for Zeiss, or NIS Deconvolution or Denoising, or any other tool you usually use).
+Use batch mode to process all time points as one batch.

    .. admonition:: Tip
       :class: tip